tanerjn/openstack-deployment/README.md

-# openstack
-# scripts to create ports, launch instances and attach interfaces.
+# In order to use scripts, modify them for the desired configuration.